Television in Greece: Continued growth of privately-owned broadcasters and specialty TV, and mergers and acquisitions

 By the late 1990s, Greece began to see its first major mergers and acquisitions (some of them ill-fated) in the realm of broadcast media.
 Skai TV was sold, and soon became known as "Alpha-Sky" before completely phasing into its current name as Alpha.
 Kanali 5, a regional television network broadcasting out of Athens, by the former owners of Kanali 29 (and with similar programming to that station), was also revamped, transitioning to "Alter 5" (with a program aimed largely at teenagers and young adults) before fully renaming itself to Alter.
 Its broadcast reach also gradually expanded, and the station now covers almost the entire country.
 Channel Seven-X, facing financial difficulties, was also sold, and was renamed Seven, featuring programming heavy on sports and news/talk programs.
 Seven never quite achieved the success of some of the other stations, as it continued to face financial difficulties even after the sale, and never was able to broadcast outside of certain large cities in the country.
 New Channel, which broadcast in many major cities but did not offer much original programming, was sold to a new investor and renamed "New Tempo" and finally "Tempo TV", building up a national network of repeaters in an effort to become a major player in the television market, which it partially succeeded in, before financial troubles led to its failure in 2001.
 Finally, Makedonia TV, a regional private network broadcasting out of Thessaloniki, was purchased by the Antenna Group, and has served as a secondary network featuring many old programs from Antenna TV, American TV series, and a newscast focusing on Northern Greece.
 The station now also broadcasts nationally.

-Specialty networks had also begun to form.
+Specialty networks had also began to form.
 In 1992, TVC, Greece's first 24h music channel, began operating in Lesvos island.
 The channel during the 2000s reformed into the pan-European Music Force Europe, available in 3 countries.
 Then, in 1996, Mad TV began operating out of Athens, replacing a small local channel known as Art 68.
 Mad TV featured programming heavy on hit music clips, similar to MTV and its Greek predecessor Jeronimo Groovy TV (which continued to exist but with a small coverage area and with programming more heavily dependent on talk); both channels, in opposition to TVC, operated in a few-hour rotation.
 Mad TV did not build a national network of its own, but instead was rebroadcast through local stations throughout the country.
 TV 0-6 began broadcasting in Athens, with many cartoons and children's shows, while TV Magic, after an ill-fated attempt to become a news-talk station owned by Sokratis Kokkalis, became a station focusing on sports and particularly of Greek sports club Olympiacos, which Kokkalis also owned.
 Extra Channel was founded in 2000 with a heavy talk focus, and is now known as Extra 3.